Get all the latest data for Ivory Coast

 What long-term economic factors will shape property prices in Ivory Coast?

-The top three long-term economic factors that will shape property prices in Ivory Coast over the next decade are sustained GDP growth and economic diversification, the depth of mortgage and housing finance development, and the quality of infrastructure and urban planning.
+The top three long-term economic factors shaping property prices in Ivory Coast are urbanization, income growth and the formalization of land and housing supply.

 You’ll also find a much more detailed analysis in our pack about real estate in Ivory Coast.